TAI T629

 The TAI T629 is a medium-weight attack helicopter currently being developed by Turkish Aerospace Industries (TAI).

 The T629 has more carrying capacity and extra one tonne of compared to the T129 ATAK, but less than the heavier T929 ATAK 2 that is also being developed.
 Unlike the Italian and Turkish partnership with the T129, the T629 is being developed by Turkey only.

 Development

 The T629 project started on August 14, 2017.
 TAI began assembling the first flight model of the helicopter in 2019.
 No technical details of the helicopter have been revealed so far, except the MTOW (max take-off weight); which is 6 tonnes.
 It is expected that the helicopter will carry launchers of 70 mm unguided missiles and L-UMTAS anti-tank missiles.
 The first variant (manned) was revealed in June 2020.
 The second variant (unmanned) was revealed on February 25, 2021.
 The T629 shares common systems with TAI T625 Gökbey multi-utility helicopter.
-It is expected for flight tests to be conducted in 2021, and for deliveries to begin to the Turkish Armed Forces in 2022.